-Captions are meant to support people who are deaf or hard-of-hearing.
+Captions are meant to support people who are D/deaf, external link and hard of hearing.
 They are different from subtitles, which are only meant to translate dialogue for viewers who speak a different language.
 Subtitles assume the audience can hear music, background sounds, or non-verbal content.
 Captions, by contrast, will include these sounds in addition to all dialogue.
 They will describe sound effects, the type of music playing, or if the speaker has an accent.

 Captions have been shown to support the learning of students who speak English as an additional language, students with learning disabilities, and students who are new to a discipline and may be unfamiliar with unique terminology.

 Automatic captions are generated using speech recognition technology powered by machine learning.
 Although the accuracy and efficiency of the technology is always improving, it does not offer 100% accuracy and requires significant editing.
 Automatic captions can be used as a starting point for developing accurate captions and transcripts.

 Accurate captioning of at least 99% accuracy is the only way to ensure that people who are D/deaf or hard of hearing can understand audio content.
 Automatic captions should never be used as a substitute for captions or ASL interpreting.